 They held a conference in Lausanne

-At the recent ESMO workshop (European Society For Medical Oncology), ‘Gender medicine meets oncology’, experts discussed the concepts and methods of gender medicine and their implications for clinical practice and research in oncology.
+At an ESMO workshop (European Society For Medical Oncology), ‘Gender medicine meets oncology’, experts discussed the concepts and methods of gender medicine and their implications for clinical practice and research in oncology.

 According to Dr. Anna Dorothea Wagner from Lausanne University Hospital, who initiated the workshop “the need for further research to understand gender impacts in oncology is significant.”

 “With efforts to include sex aspects in biomedical research abounding in other areas, like cardiovascular medicine, it was high time for us in the oncology field to take notice”.
 Having been a cancer patient in UK for some years, one wonders why this obvious fact hasn’t penetrated some brains?

 Wagner’s paper had already pointed to various areas in which gender differences have been known to exist for many years but are still poorly understood.
 These were picked up at the ESMO workshop in Lausanne, where discussions focussed on the differences in body composition, hormones, genetic makeup and metabolism.
 For example, women experience higher toxicity with certain types of drugs, which is likely a result of their metabolising these differently from men, due to factors that could range from higher body fat levels to differences in the activity of drug-metabolising enzymes.

 - On a purely anecdotal aspect, it can seem that more women than men suffer weight gain during treatment.

 - On a personal note, my all-male team treated my complaints about skin lesions (resulting from Tamoxifen side effects) with disdain, trying to make me believe they were “due to your age” !